WojtekKamilowski/CI_PP3_TDP/README.md

 <details>
     <summary>Option 9: Run daily trailer forecast & exit</summary>
-    The feature automates one of the most repetitive tasks of freight forwarders which may be especially useful for people unexperience in the industry and can find planning orders for next days challenging.<br>
+    The feature automates one of the most repetitive tasks of freight forwarders which may be especially useful for people unexperienced in the industry and can find planning orders for next days challenging.<br>
     List of lanes in use is displayed to assist with entering values for the requested input.<br>
     <img src="docs/features/daily-trailer-forecast-lanes.png">
     The user is requested to enter how many trailers were used for each lane (as many numbers required as many lanes are in the program).<br>
     If the user provides incorrect input, the program informs about it.<br>
     <img src="docs/features/daily-trailer-forecast-invalid-data.png">
     Using this feature allows the user to reduce the time spent for regular, repetitive, daily tasks.
-Additionally it may decrease the risk of a human error as it is present during manual calculations, for example, due to a distraction during manual calulations (the operator can receive a call or answer a manager's/colleague's question in the office).<br>
+Additionally it may decrease the risk of a human error as it is present during manual calculations, for example, due to a distraction during manual caclulations (the operator can receive a call or answer a manager's/colleague's question in the office).<br>
     User stories covered: 11, 13, 14.
     <img src="docs/features/daily-trailer-forecast.png">
 </details>